First Date Rules: Texting After The First Date

-The first date with a new person can be extremely challenging for both parties.
-Often, neither individual knows much about one another, and there’s a never-ending fear of possible rejection.
-What if they don’t like me?
-What if I say the wrong thing?
-Who pays?
-Do we kiss on the first date?
-There’s an endless number of questions racing through your head, and it’s a wonder that anyone ever actually makes it to the actual date!
-Have you ever said ‘yes to going out with someone and almost back out at the very last moment, just minutes from when you were supposed to meet?
+The first date with a new person can be challenging for both parties.
+Often, neither individual knows much about one another, and they may both fear rejection.
+The first date can also bring many questions (i.e., What if they don’t like me?, What if I say the wrong thing?, Who pays?, Do we kiss on the first date?)
+With so much pressure, you might wonder how anyone makes it to the actual date.

-Before we get into what you should text on the first date, let’s talk about what you should avoid texting.
+Before we get into what you might consider texting after the first date, let’s talk about some things you might want to avoid texting.

-You also don’t want to appear too desperate or as though you don’t have anything else going on in your life, so leave some time so the desire to see one another again can grow.
-If you’re too available, this gives off the idea of neediness, which many people will be attracted to in the beginning.
+You also don’t want to appear too desperate or as though you don’t have anything else going on in your life.
+Instead, consider giving your date (and yourself) some time, so the desire to see one another again can grow.
+If you’re too available, this could give off the impression of neediness, which some people may find unattractive.

 What To Text After The First Date